nadeemlab/cg-gnn/README.md

 # `cg-gnn`

 `cg-gnn` (short for "Cell Graph - Graph Neural Networks") is a library to train a graph neural network model on graphs built out of cell spatial data to predict patient outcomes or any other y-variable you choose.
-This library is designed to be used with the [Spatial Profiling Toolbox (SPT)](https://github.com/nadeemlab/SPT), although independent functionality is also possible provided you can provide cell graphs in the same DGL format as SPT does.
+This library is designed to be used with the [Spatial Profiling Toolbox (SPT)](https://github.com/nadeemlab/SPT), although independent functionality is also possible provided you can provide cell graphs in the same format as SPT [(as implemented in the `graphs` submodule)](https://github.com/nadeemlab/SPT/tree/main/spatialprofilingtoolbox/graphs).

 In addition to standalone use, `cg-gnn` also serves as an example implementation of an SPT-compatible graph neural network pipeline, for open source developers to reference when building their own deep learning tools that use cell graphs created by SPT.
 The key features that have to be implemented are
 1. model training and inference